cytechmobile/radicle-github-actions-adapter/README.md

 Application uses SemVer version releases withVersion Control System's metadata.
 In order to specify a binary's version it is generated from the revision of the source code and optionally the dirty flag which indicates if the binary contains uncommitted changes.
-Here is an example version output:
+Here is an example of the version output:

 ```
 version: development, build_time: Fri Feb 16 16:53:24 EET 2024, revision: e63d3e19138f7165d11a5d046a1703ba06a69b23-dirty